iterative/dvc.org/static/docs/command-reference/gc.md

 in the cache (or [remote storage](/doc/command-reference/remote)) but no longer referred to in [DVC-files](/doc/user-guide/dvc-file-format) currently [checked out](/doc/command-reference/checkout) in the <abbr>project</abbr>.
-By default this command only cleans up the local cache, which is typically located on the same machine as the project in question.
+By default this command only cleans up the local cache, that is typically located on the same machine as the project in question.
 This usually helps to free up disk space.